0xPabloxx/0xPabloxx/README.md

 The topics of this blog include:
 * Experience and learning notes on Multi-Agent system development and design
-* Analysis of the source code and design philosophy of outstanding open-source projects
+* Analysis of the source code and design of outstanding open-source projects
 * Learning Notes on Reinforcement Learning and Fine-Tuning
 * Agent Practice in Search, Advertising, and Recommendation Systems